 10. Tourne/Chateau

 This technique is used to turn vegetables into a barrel shape.
-It is used on carrot, potatoes, or squash that provide a distinctive and consistent to the food items being served. this is used to enhance the appearance of the food when they are served as part of the main course.
+It is used on carrots, potatoes, or squash that provide a distinctive and consistent flavour to the food items being served.
+This is used to enhance the appearance of the food when they are served as part of the main course.
 The cut always needs seven sides.

 Use: Sauteed, Poached, Boiled, Baked